th2-net/th2-common-j/README.md

   The `th2_readiness` probe is set to false and publishers are blocked after a lost connection to RabbitMQ.
 The `th2_readiness` probe is reverted to true if the connection will be recovered during specified attempts otherwise the `th2_liveness` probe will be set to false.
 * minConnectionRecoveryTimeout - this option defines a minimal interval in milliseconds between reconnect attempts, with its default value set to 10000.
 Common factory increases the reconnect interval values from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout.
 * maxConnectionRecoveryTimeout - this option defines a maximum interval in milliseconds between reconnect attempts, with its default value set to 60000.
 Common factory increases the reconnect interval values from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout.
+* retryTimeDeviationPercent - if the current number of retry attempts is more than maxRecoveryAttempts, then following intervals will be in range `[maxConnectionRecoveryTimeout - deviationPercent%, maxConnectionRecoveryTimeout + deviationPercent%]`.
+Default value is 10%.
 * prefetchCount - this option is the maximum number of messages that the server will deliver, with its value set to 0 if unlimited, the default value is set to 10.
 * messageRecursionLimit - an integer number denotes how deep nested protobuf message might be, default = 100